-East Melbourne was surveyed by Robert Hoddle in 1837 as part of his wider survey of Melbourne.
-His plan included the Government Paddock and Police Magistrates Paddock, between what is now Wellington Parade and the Yarra River, in the area generally occupied by the present day Yarra Park.
-Between 1836 and 1839, the Police Magistrate, Captain William Lonsdale, occupied a residence in the Police Paddock.33 In 1839 Charles La Trobe, Superintendent of the Port Phillip District constructed his residence on approximately 12 acres in the Government Paddock.
+In 1839 Charles La Trobe, Superintendent of the Port Phillip District constructed his residence on approximately 12 acres in the Government Paddock.
+The presence of both Lonsdale and La Trobe, coupled with that of the mounted police, emphasises the convenient situation of East Melbourne in this very early

 Hoddle in 1842 also prepared a grid plan for residential subdivision in East Melbourne, which was revised in 1848 to accommodate a north-south creek within a large park which later became the Fitzroy Gardens.
 The first residence constructed in this area of East Melbourne was Bishopscourt, on the east side of the gardens, the site of which had been selected by Anglican Bishop Perry in 1848.
 The original bluestone component of the Episcopal residence was completed in 1853; its construction helped to establish East Melbourne as a prestigious residential area.

-While early Melbourne was aligned to maximise frontage to the Yarra River, East Melbourne was laid out on Hoddle's regular grid, with allotments on north-south and east-west axes, and alternating broad streets and narrow service lanes.34 The suburb was established on a rise to the east of Melbourne, and was associated with Eastern Hill to its north-west.
+While early Melbourne was aligned to maximise frontage to the Yarra River, East Melbourne was laid out on Hoddle's regular grid, with allotments on north-south and east-west axes, and alternating broad streets and narrow service lanes.
+40 The suburb was established on a rise to the east of Melbourne, and was associated with Eastern Hill to its north-west.
 The hill then dropped away, eastwards to Hoddle Street and southwards to the Yarra River.

 Eastern Hill became the focus of civic, ecclesiastical, educational and institutional development from the 1840s.
 This was in no small part due to the colonial Government making land grants available for education and religious purposes.
 In December 1851, when the colony of Victoria separated from New South Wales, a site at the top (east end) of Bourke Street, in Spring Street, and on the western boundary of East Melbourne, was chosen for the new Parliament House.
-Construction commenced in 1856.35 The first Metropolitan Fire Brigade Headquarters was (and remains) located here.
+Construction commenced in 1856.41 The first Metropolitan Fire Brigade Headquarters was (and remains) located here.
 The early sites of St Peter's Church and the Lutheran Church were also in Eastern Hill, as was that of St Patrick's Cathedral at the intersection of Gisborne and Albert streets, where construction began in 1857.
 This helped to establish a long history of Catholic Church property ownership in and adjoining the precinct area.
-The Royal Victorian Eye and Ear Hospital also opened in Albert Street in 1863.36 Other notable developments in this area included the early campuses of prestigious schools such as Scotch College, Cathedral College and Presbyterian Ladies College.
+The Royal Victorian Eye and Ear Hospital also opened in Albert Street in 1863.42 Other notable developments in this area included the early campuses of prestigious schools such as Scotch College, Cathedral College and Presbyterian Ladies College.

 A map of Melbourne of 1872 illustrates the ongoing concentration of ecclesiastical development in and adjoining the precinct.
-Indicated on the plan are St Peter's Church, St Patrick's Cathedral, the Baptist Church, Church of England, Bishopscourt and Cathedral Reserve, and Presbyterian, Lutheran, Scotch, Unitarian and Congregational churches.37
+Indicated on the plan are St Peter's Church, St Patrick's Cathedral, the Baptist Church, Church of England, Bishopscourt and Cathedral Reserve, and Presbyterian, Lutheran, Scotch, Unitarian and Congregational churches.43